The note was written in a scrawl

 River Boy asked, why?

-Mak was the type of guy who when he wasn't babbling nonsense said what he knew but didn't fill in the blanks.
+Mak was the type of guy who when he wasn't babbling nonsense said what

 They went in the back door and past the kitchen toward the bar.